Aleosiss/rising_tides/ReadMe.md

 >- New enemy units, possible returns from EW

 ###### Current TODOs:
 	- Berserker:
 		- Shadow Strike unbound targeting style
 		- Mentor feedback cleanse effect
 		- Move the Acid stack count off the template
 	- Marksman:
 		- nothing
 	- Gatherer:
 		- Let's try to move away from scanning protocol-- it's ugly and unimmersive.
 Instead, we'll directly set the visibility in RTEffect_MobileSquadViewer.
 		- More investigation seems to indicate that ObjectMoved will trigger on each tile, good for Over The Shoulder.
 Set the Tile Listener to slightly higher priority than the ObjectMoved listener.
 		- Investigate bug related to removing Aura Effects; first try removing Guardian Angel to see if that is the cause
 		- Triangulation
 		- AbilitySet
 	- General:
 		- Animations/Visuals
 		- Meld respond to feedback event
 		- implement new RTEffectBuilder class: https://hastebin.com/raxahacezo.uc
 			- replace effects in various abilitysets with constructors from the builder/factory class
 		- implement configuration for RTEffectBuilder
 		- implement new TargetAbility condition: https://hastebin.com/eleboyigib.uc
-	- i may have broken the feedback panic visualization, investigate
+		- I may have broken the feedback panic visualization, investigate

-###### Current Table
+		- Add x2/lw abilities to PsionicAbilityList

-      - Triangulation: Spread Over the Shoulder to all melded allies.
+###### Current Table:
       - Shatter The Line: If this unit kills an enemy within X tiles, it triggers a flush effect on other enemies within X tiles.
 2/3 turn cooldown. credits to /u/PostOfficeBuddy

-###### Current Bugs
+###### Current Bugs:
       - Time Stop damage calculation isn't visualized properly
       - Time Stop probably won't work on Frozen enemies
       - Time Stop doesn't work on Stasis'd units (despite this making no sense whatsoever) because it's hard-coded